By Coach Dustin Hassard

 Original Article 4/21/16, Revised 4/25/21

 Started from the bottom now we’re here.
-Drake is correct, it does start at the bottom, with the foot and ankles, and here you are now.
+Drake is correct, it does start at the bottom…with the foot and ankles.
 You want to be in the best shape of your life, you’ve made fitness a priority and you’re committed to working hard.
 You recognize there’s room for improvement so you’re looking for all the latest tips to get you to your goals.
 Well, your feet and ankles are probably the least likely thing you searched for when figuring out how to reach your goals the fastest.
 However, this could be the most important thing you ever learn.

 I’m betting you spend a lot of time on your feet.
 That’s a lot of years and a lot of reps on your feet and ankles with many more miles ahead of you.
 Think of this as checking your tires to make sure you have no flats and the treads still have a grip.

 Perhaps you’ve heard foot health and ankle mobility mentioned before, but never really cared to understand the importance of it.
 For starters, the foot is your foundation and a poor foundation weakens everything that’s on it.
 Your feet are also your first contact with the ground so any limitations will have a chain reaction up the rest of the body that could lead to pain or weakness in legs, back, and elsewhere.